MobileTeleSystems/RecTools/README.md

 The aim is to collect ready-to-use solutions and best practices in one place to make processes of creating your first MVP and deploying model to production as fast and easy as possible.

-RecTools allows to work with dense and sparse features easily.
-There are a lot of useful features such as basic model which is based on random suggestions or popularity, and more advanced, e.g. LightFM.
-Also it contains a wide variety of metrics to choose from to better suit recommender system to your needs.

 For more details, see the [Documentation](https://rectools.readthedocs.io/) and [Tutorials](https://github.com/MobileTeleSystems/RecTools/tree/main/examples).